rbewoor/FakeNewsDetection/README.md

 5) R_Features_No_Norm.csv   -- contains only the Readability features
 6) MLR_Features_No_Norm.csv -- contains all features EXCEPT Twitter features

-Notes: All the data files have the Domain, URL and UrlType.
-Then the actual feature data starts:
+Note that each of the data files have the Domain, URL and UrlType at the beginning followed by the actual feature data.
+The number of features for each group are:
-Feature Group  --   Number of Features (non-Normalised) Morphological  --   50
+1) Feature Group  --   Number of Features (non-Normalised)
+2) Morphological  --   50
-Psychological  --   93
+3) Psychological  --   93
-Twitter        --   22
+4) Twitter        --   22
-Readability    --   18
+5) Readability    --   18
-Total          --   183
+6) Total          --   183

 ################################################################################################